orselane/Voters-A.Cell-DEVS/README.md

 # Test frames
 The testScripts folder has three possible experimental frames.
 Between the frames, the controlled variable is the initial proportional distribution of preferences on the board.
-Note: The inital positions are randomly distributed, according to the determined proportions.
+Note: The inital positions are arbitrarily distributed, according to the determined proportions.

 ## evenDistributionTest.sh
 This test distribution spreads the preferences equally for the main preferences,